J Rix's ship MV Magrix (subsequently MV Ashleigh),

 In 1958 Rix Shipping Ltd began carrying agricultural limestone from Whitby to North Eastern Scottish ports.
 Magrix was the first ship to load in Whitby and with no dockside cranes, the only way to load was by tipping stone into the hold directly from waggons.
-First Mate was in a spot of bother as he hadn't properly supervised loading.
+When my father came back from dealing with the harbour master, the First Mate was in a spot of bother as he hadn't properly supervised the loading.
 The ship had to be turned round in harbour at high tide (despite the list), so that it could be loaded from the other side - to balance out the list.
 Tricky manoeuvre!

 The weather was calm, the sea flat and the Acclivity, a small motor tanker, was pursuing her voyage from Thames Haven to Newburgh, Fife with a cargo described by the owners, F.T.
 Everard and Sons Ltd, as ‘linseed oil’, though the official wreck report confusingly states both ‘linseed oil’ and ‘petroleum in bulk’ as the cargo.